Mên-an-Tol: In folklore

 Mên-an-Tol is supposed to have a fairy or piskie guardian who can make miraculous cures.
 In one story, a changeling baby was put through the stone in order for the mother to get the real child back.
 Evil piskies had changed her child, and the ancient stones were able to reverse their evil spell.

-Local legend claims that if at full moon a woman passes through the holed stone seven times backwards, she will soon become pregnant.
 Another legend is that passage through the stone will cure a child of rickets (osteomalacia).
 For centuries, children with rickets were passed naked through the hole in the middle stone nine times.

 Popular culture

 Many of the visitors to Mên-an-Tol have their photograph taken placing their heads through the central hole.

 The Cornish poet D. M. Thomas referred to Mên-an-Tol as "the wind's vagina".

 The song "Men-An-Tol" appears on the Zeitgeist album by the Levellers.

 The Men-An-Tol also features prominently in the novel The Little Country by Charles de Lint.

 "Mén-An-Tol" is the name of a level in the 2017 game Monument Valley 2.

 "Mén-An-Tol" is a song on the 2018 album The Four Worlds by Mark Pritchard.

 "Men an Toll" is a piece on the 2022 Cornish language album Tresor by Gwenno.

+Men An Tol is a black metal band from New Zealand, while Mên An Tol (with diacritic) is a folk/Britpop band from London.